SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline.md

 ## Workflows

 Workflows define a series of steps and how they relate to each other.
-Typcially, these encode a series of calls to command line tools that operate on files read from and written to a shared filesystem.
-Individual steps ususally run on a randomly chosen cluster node.
+Typically, these encode a series of calls to command line tools that operate on files read from and written to a shared filesystem.
+Individual steps usually run on a randomly chosen cluster node.

 * [Legacy FTL Workflows](/docs/6-pipeline/legacy-ftl-workflows/)
 : This is our older, more verbose workflow language based on FreeMarker.
-This provides information on the structure of a typical workflow descripter written in this language.
+This provides information on the structure of a typical workflow descriptor written in this language.
 FTL is semi-deprecated, do not use it for new workflows.
 * [Java Workflows](/docs/6-pipeline/java-workflows/)
-: This is our newer workflow language that is much simplier than the FTL and more expressive.
+: This is our newer workflow language that is much simpler than the FTL and more expressive.
 We recommend this for all new workflow development.
 * [Workflow Bundle Conventions](/docs/6-pipeline/workflow_bundles/)
 : We rely on a bundle format for packaging up and exchanging workflows.
 This document describes the format and directory structure.
 * [Workflow Config Files](/docs/6-pipeline/config_files/)